TheTechOddBug/lon-mirror/README.md

 OMNIA is a **post-hoc structural measurement engine**.

-It operates on outputs and measures:
+It operates strictly on outputs and measures:

 - invariance
 - compatibility
 - divergence
 - saturation
 - irreversibility
 - resilience

 under **independent, non-semantic transformations**.